 So one of the first strategies I implemented along with my team was to simplify its mobile website to focus on three features: embedded video, programs offered, and a short lead form.
 The idea was to optimize the experience as it relates to smartphones and tablets.

-So if you went on their site on a mobile without it being optimized, it would just be overkill.
+So if you went on their site on mobile without it being optimized, it would just be overkill.
 So we made it very simple — the videos talk about an emotional experience as it relates to the school, and the short lead form allowed students to conveniently enter an inquiry

 Research is done on your Institution